 What Happens if I Miss a Private Student Loan Payment?

 Private lenders usually give you much less leeway than the federal government.
 Exactly what happens if you miss a payment depends on the company’s policies and your loan terms.
 A private lender can tack on late fees and transfer your loan to a debt collection agency.

-If you ignore your student loans, they will not go away.
+If you stop paying your student loans, they will not go away.
 Other debt, such as mortgages or car loans, can be discharged during bankruptcy, but student loans generally cannot.
-There are a few specific cases in which federal student loans can be forgiven, cancelled or discharged.
+There are a few specific cases in which federal student loans can be forgiven, canceled, or discharged.

 This includes suffering from a total permanent disability or having your school close while you’re attending or soon after you leave.
 But it’s very rare that you can legally stop paying your loans altogether, even if you didn’t finish school or can’t find a job in your industry.